 Lower capacitance and lower inductance yield higher resonant frequency.
 A higher self-resonant frequency is achieved by selecting a smaller surface-mount component because, typically, a smaller component package has lower parasitic inductance.

 The low-frequency noise decoupling capacitor value should lie between 1 µF to 100 µF.
 The high-frequency noise should lie between 0.01 µF and 0.1 µF.

 - Low equivalent series resistance (ESR) and equivalent series inductance (ESL): Since a capacitor needs to provide current quickly, choose a capacitor with low ESR and ESL.

-- Smaller package size: Compact capacitors give the benefit of reducing loop size which further reduces the inductance.
+- Smaller package size: Compact capacitors give the benefit of reducing loop size, which further reduces the inductance.

 The size of the decoupling capacitor is evaluated based on the impedance of the power distribution network (PDN) and the charge required by the switching IC.
 Evaluating accurate capacitor size and placing it correctly helps to reduce ripples and noise on the PDN.

-Calculating decoupling capacitor size based on the current drawn during switching and IC voltage.
+Calculate the decoupling capacitor size based on the current drawn during switching and IC voltage.